 Accounting Jobs with a Bachelor’s Degree

-Completing a four year bachelor’s degree may provide graduates with the opportunity to pursue employment in accounting fields, though further certifications or a master's degree in accounting may be necessary for certain positions.1
+Completing a four year bachelor’s degree may provide graduates with the opportunity to pursue employment in accounting fields, though further certifications or a master's degree in accounting online may be necessary for certain positions.1

 After graduating with a Bachelor of Accounting or a Bachelors of Business Administration (BBA) with a Specialization in Accounting, a student may seek to pursue public accountant opportunities.
 Typically, public accountants find employment with established public accounting firms where they work under the direction of experienced managers for several years.
 They may work on accounts for individuals or business entities.
 The primary functions of a public accountant includes the preparation and verification of important financial documents, planning finances for businesses or individuals, and providing budget analyses.
 Public accountants may provide advice and information while also assisting with bookkeeping and auditing.1

 Public accountants may choose to specialize in areas like taxation or forensic accounting.
 However, working in a specialized area requires further education.
 A student in a bachelor’s degree program may concentrate his or her studies in one of these areas or may have to wait to specialize until he or she is on the job.
 This choice will depend on the program in which he or she is enrolled.
 Public accountants may also choose to obtain a certification.
 This certification grants public accountants with the title of CPA and allows them to file reports with the Securities and Exchange Commission.
 Precise requirements for obtaining the certification vary between states.
 Therefore, you should compare these requirements with any accounting degree program you may be considering.1